groff_diff(7) — Linux manual page

 Write the contents of the macro or string name to stream,

-which must previously have been the subject of an open
+which must previously have been the subject of an “open”

-request. name is read in copy mode.
+(or opena) request.
+The contents of name are read in copy

-Extended requests
+Altered requests

-.cf file
+.cf ["]file

 In a diversion, embed an object which, when interpolated,